education.vic.gov.au

 Reportable conduct scheme

-Principals should notify the Employee Conduct Branch as soon as possible after becoming aware of a reportable allegation involving a volunteer, so that the Employee Conduct Branch can assess the allegations and report them to the Commission for Children and Young People (CCYP), if required.
-Refer to Reportable Conduct Scheme.
+Principals should notify the Conduct and Integrity Division (phone 03 7034 6768) as soon as possible after becoming aware of a reportable or notifiable allegation involving a volunteer, so that the Conduct and Integrity Division can assess the allegation and make a report to the Commission for Children and Young People (CCYP) or the Victorian Disability Workers Commission (VDWC), if required.
+Refer to Reportable and Notifiable Conduct.

 Failure to protect